IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 1. The country of incorporation corresponds to the country of operation except for China Oriental whose country of operation is China.

-2. Other adjustments correspond to the difference between the carrying amount at December 31, 2021 and the net assets situation corresponding to the latest financial statements ArcelorMittal is permitted to disclose translated with closing rates as of the reporting dates described in the table above.
-For the year ended December 31, 2020, the Company recognized a 211 impairment loss with respect to its investment in DHS.
+2. Other adjustments correspond to the difference between the carrying amount at December 31, 2023 and the net assets situation corresponding to the latest financial statements ArcelorMittal is permitted to disclose translated with closing rates as of the reporting dates described in the table above.

 3. The amount for DHS Group includes an adjustment to align the German GAAP financial information with the Company’s accounting policies and is mainly linked to property, plant and equipment, inventory and pension.